RGB-Tools/RGB-Documentation/state-transitions.md

 ![Alt text](img/state-transition-2-detail.png)

+Just to give some context introduction, from the above diagram we introduce some terminology which will be covered later in detail.

+the [**Assignment**]() construct, which is in fact an output of a different RGB State Operation directed to Alice (in this example the [**Genesis**](), which represents the first transition of any contract), is responsible for 2 things:
+* the **seal definition** pointing at a specific UTXO.
+* the association of the *seal* to specific sets of data called **Owned States** which, depending on the contract properties, can be chosen among several properties.
+Just to give a simple example the amount of token transferred is a common kind of Owned State.

+[**Global States**]() on the contrary reflects general and public properties of a contract that maintain consistency in the evolution and state changes of the contract.

+Multiple **State Transition**, which represent the core RGB client-side validated operation, can be aggregated in a **Transaction Bundle**, so that **each bundling operation fits one and only one contract leaf in the [MPC tree](/csv-w-btc.md#mpc-tree-construction).

+A single State Transition, at client side levels, contains always 2 elements:
+* the reference to one ore more assignments of previous State Operation, exspressed in form of **Inputs**
+* The new assignments of some **Owned states** to other Bitcoin UTXOs belonging to the new State Owner.

+All the data which participate in the State Transition are aggregated and hashed and fits into the Transaction Bundle which, finally, is hashed and committed in the contract leaf of the MPC Tree.
+Thanks to [DBC](/csv-w-btc.md#deterministic-bitcoin-commitment---dbc) the MPC Tree is committed into a tapret or opret output which, at the same time, closes the seal definition of the spent Bitcoin UTXOs and embedded a new seal definition defined through the new assignment of the the Owned State.

+In the following paragraphs we will explore in depth all the elements and the process involved in the commitment operation of the State Transition.

-## Transition Bundle
+### Transaction Bundle

+As an important general feature of RGB protocol, it is possible to aggregate together several RGB state in transition in one.

 ## Transitions Type

-In order to describe each component of the RGB state, in the diagram above is represented the complete block layout of an arbitrary type [state transition] which can be one out of 3 **Transition Types**:
+In order to describe each component of the RGB state, in the diagram above is represented the complete block layout of an arbitrary type [state transition] which can be one out of 3 **State Operation**:

 * **Genesis**
 * **State Transition**